gscontras/probLang/chapters/04-ambiguity.md

 ~~~~

+> **Exercises:**

-> **Exercise:** What does the pragmatic listener infer about the QUD?
+> 1. What does the pragmatic listener infer about the QUD?
 Does this match your own intuitions?
 If not, how can you more closely align the model's predictions with your own?
+> 2. Try adding a `none red?` QUD.
+What does this addition do to $$L_1$$'s inference about the state?
+Why?

 Here we link to the [next chapter](05-vagueness.html).